Fractional CFO for SaaS: How CFO Leadership Drives Growth in 2026

 What does a CFO actually do for SaaS growth?

-A CFO’s job is to reduce expensive ambiguity.
+A CFO’s job is to reduce expensive ambiguity and provide strategic financial leadership that drives SaaS growth.
 That includes:

 • Forecasting cash and runway with enough accuracy to hire and invest safely